pypr/pysph/README.md

     $ python cavity.py

-This runs the driven cavity problem using the transport velocity formulation of Adami et al. You can verify the results for the problem using the helper script `examples/TransportVelocity/ldcavity_results.py`
+This runs the driven cavity problem using the transport velocity formulation of Adami et al. You can verify the results for this problem using the helper script `examples/TransportVelocity/ldcavity_results.py` to plot, for example the streamlines:

 ![IMAGE](https://bitbucket.org/kunalp/pysph/raw/docs/docs/Images/ldc-streamlines.png)

-The auto-generated code is put in the directory `~/.pysph/source`.
+The auto-generated code for the example resides in the directory `~/.pysph/source`.
 A not of caution however, it's not for the faint hearted.